Air Cleaner FAQs

 No. Our range of ionic air cleaners at CAS-Hire have cleared rigorous government safety standards which stipulate that an ozone output of no more than 0.05ppm deemed acceptable.

 Do your air cleaners remove smoke and dangerous gases?

-Do your air cleaners / air purifiers held defend against airborne bacteria?
+Do your air cleaners / air purifiers defend against airborne bacteria and viruses?

-Microns are a unit of measurement categorizing particle sizes equalling a millionth of a meter.
+Microns are a unit of measurement categorising particle sizes equalling a millionth of a meter.
 We can rate these particle sizes into three groups Small, Medium and Large.